UI-Research/gates-mobility-metrics-pages/factsheets/s3-hosting-notes.md

 Note that for each factsheet, we have a data page (`index.html`) and a description page (`description.html`).

-We currently have uploaded factsheets from in from 5 directories, but, as noted above, there will ultimately be around 3500.
+We currently have uploaded factsheets from 5 directories, but, as noted above, there will ultimately be around 3500.
 If need be, Gabe can create more sample fact sheets.

 ### Problems/Outstanding Questions: